 - ANA (Transfer from Amex): 88,000 ANA miles plus ~$1733

-- Air Canada Aeroplan (Transfer from Amex): 140,000 plus ~$200 (no surcharges on this itinerary but Air Canada has a partner booking fee)
+- Air Canada Aeroplan (Transfer from Amex or Chase): 140,000 plus ~$200 (no surcharges on this itinerary but Air Canada has a partner booking fee)

 Here are the redemption prices of other Chase/Amex airline partner programs for the DFW-Zurich economy class roundtrip: